gracytriyar/ecommerce-sql-analysis/README.md

 - `ecommerce_analysis.sql` – SQL file containing all queries used in this project.
 - `ecommerce_analysis_output.pdf` – (Optional) Includes query output and visual screenshots.
+- - [ecommerce_analysis.sql](ecommerce_analysis.sql) — SQL script with all queries used in this project.

 ---